Skip to main content Skip to footer

 The comparison of data between HMRC and pension schemes is known as the GMP reconciliation.
 It covers the contracting out period from 6 April 1978 to 5 April 2016.

 The reconciliation is now complete.
-HMRC provided up to date member data for schemes to check the pension benefits in payment are correct.
+HMRC provided up-to-date member data for schemes to check that the pension benefits in payment are correct.

-What happens if there's an under or over payment
+What happens if there's an underpayment or overpayment

-If the scheme and National Insurance Contribution Office’s records show under or overpayments, they need to be corrected.
+If either the Scheme or the National Insurance Contribution Office’s records show underpayments or overpayments, they need to be corrected.

 The reconciliation may show some records where the current GMP data we have is incorrect.